AndreiChertkov/teneva_bm/README.md

 - `agent` - a collection of problems from [gym](https://www.gymlibrary.dev/) framework, including [mujoco agents](https://www.gymlibrary.dev/environments/mujoco/index.html) based on the physics engine [mujoco](https://mujoco.org/) for faciliatating research and development in robotics, biomechanics, graphics and animation.
 The collection includes the following benchmarks: `BmAgentAnt`, `BmAgentCheetah`, `BmAgentHuman`, `BmAgentHumanStand`, `BmAgentLake`, `BmAgentLander`, `BmAgentPendInv`, `BmAgentPendInvDouble`, `BmAgentReacher`, `BmAgentSwimmer`.
     > Within the framework of this collection, explicit optimization of the entire set of actions (discrete or continuous) may be performed (if `direct` policy name is set) or discrete Toeplitz policy may be used (if `toeplitz` policy name is set; it is the default value for almost all agents); you can also pass your own custom policy as an instance of the correct class (see `teneva_bm/agent/policy.py` for details).

+- `decomp` - a collection of low-rank tensor networks.
+The collection includes the following benchmarks: `BmDecompPeps`.

 - `func` - a collection of analytic functions of a real multidimensional argument having an arbitrary dimension (default is `7`).
 The collection includes the following benchmarks: `BmFuncAckley`, `BmFuncAlpine`, `BmFuncChung`, `BmFuncDixon`, `BmFuncExp`, `BmFuncGriewank`, `BmFuncMichalewicz`, `BmFuncPathological`, `BmFuncPinter`, `BmFuncPowell`, `BmFuncQing`, `BmFuncRastrigin`, `BmFuncRosenbrock`, `BmFuncSchaffer`, `BmFuncSchwefel`, `BmFuncSalomon`, `BmFuncSphere`, `BmFuncSquares`, `BmFuncTrid`, `BmFuncTrigonometric`, `BmFuncWavy`, `BmFuncYang`.
     > For almost all functions, the exact global minimum ("continuous x point", not multi-index) is known (see `bm.x_min_real` and `bm.y_min_real`).
 For a number of functions (`BmFuncAlpine`, `BmFuncExp`, `BmFuncGriewank`, `BmFuncMichalewicz`, `BmFuncQing`, `BmFuncRastrigin`, `BmFuncRosenbrock`, `BmFuncSchwefel`), a `bm.build_cores()` method is available that returns an exact representation of the function on the discrete grid in the tensor train (TT) format as a list of 3D TT-cores.
 Note also that we apply small shift of the grid limits for all functions, to make the optimization problem more difficult (because many functions have a minimum at the center point of the domain).